 HIGH POINT MISCELLANEOUS

-1954 -The William H. Steed House, 225 Jones Circle, Thomasville NC.
+1954 - The William H. Steed House, 225 Jones Circle, Thomasville NC.
 Steed was a prominent attorney in town.
 Has an oversized granite foundation and tons of cypress.
 Won a 2002 Glidden Paint competition.
 Sold by his estate in 1977 to Susan P. and Michael F. Hauser.
 Designed by Sebastian Richard Rio of Arlington VA.
-For sale in 2019.
+Sold in 2020 to Nicole Y. and Warren R. Sanders.

 1959 - The Maurice and Thelma Smith House, 1505 Crestlin Drive, High Point NC.
 It was a gift to the couple from Thelma's father.
 Located in the Davidson County section of town.
 Sold to the Burris family.
 Sold around 1978 to Gary Lee and Joann Robinson.
 Sold in 2006 to Angela M. and William P. Anderson.
 Interior photos by Angela Anderson.

 1960 - The Charles and Barbara Horton House, 5125 West Wendover Avenue, Jamestown NC.
 Architect unknown.
 It was likely Charles Horton, who was influenced by architecture while stationed in Japan during the Korean War.
 Horton, who built the house, lived there until 2004.
-The property was originally about 8 acres and overlooked a small pond, but when the state widened Wendover Avenue in the early 1990's the pond and about three acres were taken.
-Sold in 2005 to Barryand Cecile Stringfield.
-Sold in 2014 to Sandra Sue Freeman.
+The property was originally about 8 acres and overlooked a small pond, but when the state widened Wendover Avenue in the early 1990s the pond and about three acres were taken.
+Sold in 2005 to Barry and Cecile Stringfield.
+Sold in 2014 to Sandra Sue Freeman, who used it as a rental.
+Sold in 2019 to Sandi Berman.

-1961 - The James T. Robinson House, 1008 Willoubar Terrace, High Point.
+1961 - The James T. Robinson House, 1008 Willoubar Terrace, High Point NC.
 Designed by James T. Robinson, who was a doctor.
 Purchased around 2011 and destroyed as part of expansion by High Point University.

 1962 - The O. Wayne and Betty Lackey House, 510 Emerywood, High Point NC.
 Designed by William (Bill) A. Sloan of Oden and Sloan (photo above).
 Sold in 1977 to George and Regina Franck.
 Sold in 1982 to O. William and Lucille Fenn.
 Sold in 2009 to Giacinto LLC (Gabriele Natale).